There are times in life when headboards aren’t exactly a priority. I never had one in college; I had a mattress on the floor.

 Typically, you’ll find two or three panels of equal size.
 However, in three-panel models, it’s also common for the center panel to be larger than the two side panels.

-Aesthetically, paneled headboards have a similar look to that of Venetian windows, and can compliment a bedroom with lots of geometric shapes.
+Aesthetically, paneled headboards have a similar look to that of Venetian windows, and can complement a bedroom with lots of geometric shapes.
 Much like stripes on clothing, horizontally oriented panels can make space look wider and vertical panels can cause the ceiling to look higher.

 Panel headboards are a good choice to create the illusion of more space in a small bedroom.